-Sometime in the 1950s, a nine-year-old is supposed to have been attacked by a strange and frightening creature.
+Sometime in the 1950s, a nine-year-old claimed to have been attacked by a strange and frightening creature.
 The thing, he said, had claws that left nasty gashes on his arm.

-Mysterious Universe reports that “In another case a teenager from the local high school bravely ventured into the old abandoned dairy and claimed to have seen what he rather cryptically called a ‘snarling, hairy man in a hole.’ ”
+Mysterious Universe reported that “In another case a teenager from the local high school bravely ventured into the old abandoned dairy and claimed to have seen what he rather cryptically called a ‘snarling, hairy man in a hole.’”

 Then, in 1964, a couple of hikers claimed a hairy monster with ram’s horns stalked them for several hours.
-And, motorists have reported a large beast pounding on the hoods of their cars.
+Many motorists have also reported a large beast pounding on the hoods of their cars.

 The Military Experiments Theory

 Allegedly, there is a complex of tunnels and rooms underneath the farm where scientists worked to create some sort of invincible soldier.
-The result of their experiments was a bipedal hybrid that is 10-feet tall with a ram’s head that some locals call Chivo Man.
+The result of their experiments was a bipedal 10-foot tall hybrid with a ram’s head that some locals call Chivo Man.

 Richard Senate, a ghost hunter and author, told the BBC that the monster turned on the scientists and “killed them, like Frankenstein.
 He ran away into the hills where he lives to this very day.
 Some say he still lives in the tunnels underneath the Billiwhack Dairy.”